top of page

 • Consequences: If you provide less than a 24 hour notice to cancel/reschedule or you/your dog was a no-show when we arrive to your appointment, you will be subject to either a $50 inconvenience fee or have to pay for the original full appointment price.

-• Impact: Last minute cancelations/rescheduling and no-shows rob us of the time to make arrangements to fill your appointment slot with another client. - This is extremely unfair and inconsiderate to our other clients who have been patiently sitting on a waiting list.
+• Impact: Last minute cancelations/rescheduling and no-shows rob us of the time to make arrangements to fill your appointment slot with another client. - This is highly inconsiderate to our other clients who have been patiently sitting on a waiting list.
 Additionally, please remember that your appointment slot is reserved exclusively for you.
 So when you cancel last minute/are a no show, we lose out on the income for that time and waste gas driving to your house - This drastically affects our financial ability to recover.
 As a small business, we greatly rely on every appointment so we can provide for our families and cover business overhead costs.
-While certain emergencies can be waived, simply forgetting about the appointment or failing to manage your own personal schedule is not grounds for exemption.
+Certain emergency may be exempt.

 Pricing and Payment:

-• Accepted Forms of Payment: We only accept cash, check, Venmo, and credit cards.
-Additional processing fees apply to credit cards.
+• Accepted Forms of Payment: We accept cash, check, Venmo, and credit cards.
+Processing fees apply to credit cards.
 Clients are welcome to keep credit cards on file and opt for automatic payments.

 • Tips: Tips are not required, however are always appreciated.